Learn to Read Medical Chinese

 Block A qualifies for 10 x 10 NCCAOM PDA Points

-update 2019/2020: The NCCAOM has raised there prices for re-certification by almost 200% this year and we will only c0ntinue to work with them if enough students enroll that need the CEU’s.
+Last year the NCCAOM raised their price for re-certification by almost 200% and we will only continue to work with them if enough students enroll that need the NCCAOM CEU’s.

 Chinese medical concepts in context

 Philosophical and etymological background of Chinese medical characters, and how they function in classical texts as applied in the clinical context.